blackrhinoabm/BlackRhino/tests/README_tests.md

     test_environment.environment__read_transactions_for_households(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests wehther the transactions in the household files are read correctly.
+It first clears all the accounts and prints empty books, and then reads the accounts and should print the households with the transactions as specified in the config files within /agents/households/. test_environment.environment__read_transactions_for_central_bank(["tests/environments/", "test_all_methods", "tests/log/"])
-It first clears all the accounts and prints empty books, and then reads the accounts and should print the households with the transactions as specified in the config files within /agents/banks/. test_environment.environment__check_agent_homogeneity(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests wehther the transactions in the central bank files are read correctly.
+It first clears all the accounts and prints empty books, and then reads the accounts and should print the central bank with the transactions as specified in the config files within /agents/central_bank/. test_environment.environment__check_agent_homogeneity(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether the check for agent homogeneity works for banks (parameter "banks"), first we create two standard banks and check if they are homogeneous (should return True), then